tangshuang/nautil/docs/component/lifecircle.md

 Details:

 - init: when `constructor` run, use `init` so that you do not need to call `super` in `constructor`
-- onDigested: after this.attrs, this.className, this.style... generated, during onDigested, `onParseProps` is triggered, you can use it to transform props to generate different this.attrs, this.className and this.style
+- onDigested: after this.attrs, this.className, this.style, this.context... generated, during onDigested, `onParseProps` is triggered, you can use it to transform props to generate different this.attrs, this.className and this.style
-- onInit: after this.$state generated
+- onInit: after onDigested immediately when mount
 - shouldUpdate: determine whether to rerender, should return boolean or an array, if return an array means affect when the array is shallow equal to previous, if not equal, to rerender
 - onRender: you have the chance to change the VDOM here, should return new VDOM
 - shouldAffect: detect whether to affect, should must return an array or `true`, if `true` means going to affect, if return an array means affect when the array is shallow equal to previous